reactome/release-update-dois/downloadDirectory/README.md

 This step generates two mySQL dump files from the `stable_identifiers` database and the `test_reactome` database corresponding to the current release (eg: `test_reactome_67`).
 The files produced are `gk_stable_ids.sql.gz` and `gk_current.sql.gz`, respectively.
 These are then placed in the `databases/` folder.
 Comparing the size of these files to the previous release is sufficient for verifying the success of this step.

+<h4>BioPAX</h4>

+This step generates BioPAX level 2 and level 3 `owl`and `xml` validation files for each species in the `test_reactome` database.
+Additional information on BioPAX can be found at it's <a href="http://www.biopax.org/">website</a>.
+This is typically the longest running step of a full `DownloadDirectory` run, particularly due to the generation of the level 3 files.
+It makes use of the `Pathway-Exchange` jar that should have been locally installed during the <a href="https://github.com/reactome/data-release-pipeline/tree/feature/download-directory/downloadDirectory#-preparing-and-running-download-directory">preparation</a> step of DownloadDirectory.

+<b>Note</b>: Due to the dependancy on a local installation of `Pathway-Exchange`, this is also the most error-prone step of `DownloadDirectory`.
+Any `attribute` or `instance` errors that result from `BioPAX` might mean that this installation will need to be updated to the most recent <a href="https://github.com/reactome/Pathway-Exchange/blob/master/ant/PathwayExchangeJar.xml">version</a>.
+See above for instructions on installing/updating the `Pathway-Exchange` module.

+Each zip file produced should contain a number of files (`owl` or validation `xml`) corresponding to the species found in the <a href="https://github.com/reactome/data-release-pipeline/blob/feature/download-directory/downloadDirectory/src/main/resources/Species.json">Species.json</a> file.

+`biopax2.zip` -- This zip file should contain a BioPAX <b>level 2</b> `owl` file for each species in `Species.json`.
+Ensure that the `owl` files pertain to `biopax-level2` by inspecting a few of the files.
+Looking at the corresponding validation files (found in `biopax2_validator.zip`) is also essential for determining if BioPAX level 2 ran correctly (see below).

+`biopax.zip` -- This zip file should contain a BioPAX <b>level 3</b> `owl` file for each species in `Species.json`.
+Ensure that the `owl` files pertain to `biopax-level3` by inspecting a few of the files.
+Looking at the corresponding validation files (found in `biopax_validator.zip`) is also essential for determining if BioPAX level 3 ran correctly (see below).

+`biopax2_validator.zip` & `biopax_validator.zip` -- The  corresponding `validator.zip` file should contain a `validation.xml` file for each species that has an `owl` file in the `biopax.zip` file.
+These validation files can be quite large since they report problems at the `warning` and `error` levels, and historically there have been many warnings.
+Checking the `<validation description>` tag in the validation file will list the number of problems found, including any errors that might have come up.
+Any errors found will need to be investigated.
+Additionally, comparing the number of warnings between releases is another way to ensure that the BioPAX process ran successfully.

+Finally, a BioPAX validator tool exists <a href="http://biopax.baderlab.org/">online</a>.
+The `owl` files can be run through here as well to check validity.